Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 But they also argue that the former president’s chances of winning Georgia if he seeks GOP presidential endorsement in 2024 would drastically diminish if Abrams occupied the governor’s mansion and was blamed for that outcome by the Republicans across the state, which has become a veritable battleground. .

 If Trump refuses to back down, “he’s going to create a lot of enemies in Georgia,” said a second GOP operative in the state.
-“The establishment here is done tiptoeing around its volcanic eruptions – we showed that last week.”
+“The settlement here is tiptoed around its volcanic eruptions – we showed that last week.”

 “I hope that the result of last Tuesday’s elections will send a signal to [Trump] that Georgia Republicans support the governor,” added Eric Tanenblatt, a former Georgia Republican operative.